 Unlisted Driver Protection

-Under changes we’ve made to the insurance system in B.C., if an unlisted driver causes a crash in your car, you could face a one-time financial consequence unless you have Unlisted Driver Protection.
+If an unlisted driver causes a crash in your car, you could face a one-time financial penalty unless you have Unlisted Driver Protection.

 Flexibility to lend your car